-Amazon Kindle Fire tablets have their own Amazon App Store, but it can arguably fall short compared to the Google Play Store.
+Amazon Kindle Fire tablets have their own Amazon App Store, but it falls short compared to the Google Play Store.
 The search giant has created the largest collection of apps and an intuitive, as well as familiar, interface.
-We know many of you are wondering if it’s possible to install Google Play on Kindle Fire devices, and the answer is “yes”, as your Kindle is an Android device.
+We know many of you are wondering if it’s possible to install Google Play on Kindle Fire devices, and the answer is yes, as your Kindle is an Android device too.
 Today we will show you how it’s done without needing to root your tablet.

 Also: Amazon Fire HD 8 review

 Warning: Just keep in mind you will need to do a bit of tinkering on your device to install Google Play on Kindle Fire tablets.
 Though the process isn’t extremely complicated, you want to make sure you know what you are doing and keep in mind only you will be responsible if anything happens to your device in the process.
 Take your time and do your research before doing this.

 How to download and sideload apps on your Amazon Kindle Fire

 You might want to consider simply sideloading Android apps on Kindle Fire tablets.
 This method doesn’t exactly require installing the Google Play Store, making it a simpler alternative.
 Sideloading Kindle Fire apps essentially means installing them manually.
 The main downside is that your sideloaded apps won’t be automatically updated (unless you have the Google Play Store installed).
 Regardless, it is a helpful method to know and you need it to install Google Play on Kindle Fire tablets.

 First, you need to enable app installation from unknown sources:

 - Open the Settings app on your Amazon Fire device.

 - Select Security & Privacy (some models may label it Security).